 - A contract generator, direct links to the Registrar, and an information tracker further standardize the process.

-Sharon says, “It takes a lot of hard work and planning to make something simple," but she couldn’t be happier with the result.
+Jensen says, “It takes a lot of hard work and planning to make something simple," but she couldn’t be happier with the result.
 Every department at Appalachian now has access to and uses the software to operate more effectively.
 The Internship Inventory is just one example of the many applications ESS has created for the betterment of Appalachian.